 A Family’s Enduring Friendship with a Stranger.

 Forty years ago, my friend got a phone call from a stranger about a week before Christmas.
 The stranger said that he played “Santa” for his next-door neighbor’s kids.
-Her kids have grown, and there is no need for “Santa” anymore.
-Your neighbor thought that your younger kids might like “Santa” to visit their home.
-My friend replied that he wanted to check with his neighbor, and then call him back.
+Her kids had grown, and there is no need for “Santa” anymore.
+“Your neighbor thought that your younger kids might like “Santa” to visit their home.”
+My friend wanted to check with his neighbor, and then call him back.

-One Autumn day, my friend was walking through a restaurant, when he heard someone call out his name.
+A few years later, my friend was walking through a restaurant, when he heard someone call out his name.
 He turned, but didn’t recognize anyone.
 “It’s me.
 Santa.”
-It was the first time that my friend saw “Santa’s” real face.
-They talked for a while, catching up on what happened since “Santa” left.
+It was the first time that my friend saw Santa’s real face.
+They talked for a while, catching up on what happened since Santa left town.
 Then my friend asked if “Santa” could come to his home for Christmas Eve.
 There was an awkward silence.
-My friend continued, “My wife’s mother had immensely enjoyed “Santa’s” visits.
-However, her health was failing after her 2nd heart valve replacement.
-This might be her last Christmas.
-“Santa” nodded.
-He would need the usual information about everyone there.

-“Santa” said, “You are the most remarkable person to ever sit on my lap.
+“Santa” said, “You are the most w0nderful person ever to sit on my lap.
 Fifteen years ago, you had the courage to survive the experimental “Pig-Valve” replacement heart surgery.
 Then 5 years ago, you gracefully endured a 2nd heart valve replacement surgery, as the 1st valve was tearing away from your heart.
 I cannot give you a better gift, then being surrounded by your 3 children, 4 grandchildren, and a roomful of genuine friends who wish you, “Merry Christmas”.

-It took hours for everyone to sit on “Santa’s” lap.
+It took hours for everyone to sit on Santa’s lap.
 One neighbor had tears rolling down his cheeks when “Santa” told him that he would be “Retiring” soon.
 And, because he was a “Scotsman”, he would enjoy playing St. Andrews in the summer.
 The neighbor was flabbergasted.
-And so it went for the rest of the night, until “Santa” told everyone their “Naughty & Nice” story, and gave them a gift.
-They treasured “Santa” more than their gift.
+And so it went for the rest of the night, until Santa told everyone their “Naughty & Nice” story, and gave them a gift.
+Everyone treasured Santa more than their gift.Santa kissed my friend’s mother-in-law on the cheek when he left.

 Perhaps, St. Peter was wearing a “Santa” outfit when he welcomed her into heaven.